balcortex/100_days_code_web_development/README.md

 ## Day 007 - 2023/09/09

 Today I learned how to change the style of individual elements, using CCS inline style.
 The style is defined in the opening tag with the syntax <p style="">.
 There are many CSS properties like color, font-size, text-alignment.
 You can find a complete list of CSS properties at https://www.w3schools.com/cssref/index.php.

+## Day 008 - 2023/09/10

+Today I learned how to change the style of all matching elements with the internal CCS style.
+Instead of styling each element as inline CSS, internal CSS creates a style for all the elements sharing one tag (selector).